 This article is an account of my experience with my Yorkie puppy.
 Any advice presented here is based on the steps I took and the lessons I learned.
 Please make sure you consult your veterinarian for specific advice on your new puppy.

 Yorkshire Terrier Breed-specific Training Books

 One of the smartest things we did was hunt down some books about our specific dog breed, so we could better understand his needs.
 While there are many generalities when it comes to dog training, there are also some quirks you’ll find inherent in certain breeds, and techniques that work better for them.

-Sadly, there are also some medical conditions which are more prevalent in certain dog breeds.
+Sadly, there are also some medical conditions that are more prevalent in certain dog breeds.
 For Yorkies, we were aware of a knee condition called Luxating Patella that affects many Yorkshire Terriers.
 This is a good thing to know before choosing your pet, so you can decide if the potential complications are worth the (possible) heartache.
 Thankfully our Yorkie hasn't had this issue so far.

 You can also find a lot of this information on the internet (though we found it more helpful to have a physical reference manual).
 In fact, no matter what kind of dog you choose, I’d bet there is at least one website and forum dedicated to that breed.
 These are great places to read up on the behaviors and needs of your puppy and find out what other owners are going through with their dogs.

 Collar, Leash, and Harness

 You can choose to go with a traditional leash, but I much prefer the retractable versions.
 The better ones go up to 16 feet or even longer, and you can lock them at any length.
 This gives your dog some freedom and lets you safely practice commands that require him to be at a distance.